 The Operation Therapy ranch in Montana has been planned to be the ideal facility for training both animals and veterans.
-Every inch of each building has a purpose.
-This facility is not only the new standard in training efficiency, but also maximizes the quality of our results.
+Every inch of each building is designed with a purpose.
+This facility will not only be the new standard in training efficiency, but is intended to maximize the quality of our results.

-The primary breed used in our program is the Portuguese Podengo.
-The majority of our dogs will stand between 20″ and 24″ at the highest part of its shoulder, similar to the Labrador Retriever used in leader dog training for the blind.
+The primary breed for our program is the Portuguese Podengo.
+The majority of our dogs will stand between 20″ and 24″ at the highest part of their shoulder, similar Labrador Retrievers used in leader dog training for the blind.

 The therapeutic benefits of PTSD dogs are similar to that of other service animals, but the actual physical services they provide can be quite different.
 Veterans suffering from PTSD benefit most when they know their service animal “has their six” and will protect them the way a fellow soldier would.